 Need Individual Assistance?

 Don’t we all periodically need help?
-And I enjoy helping other authors out, so what exactly are we talking about here?"
+And I enjoy helping other authors out, so what exactly are we talking about here?

 Fans of my "Revision and Self-Editing" course value my outside-the-box solutions to plot problems and my ability to spot alternatives that will strengthen a scene.
 Maybe a fresh look will crack the issue.
+I can often spot solutions and alternatives you haven't yet considered.

 My work on the "Indie Publisher" course gave me a new realization that I can often diagnose and fix Word document and eBook formatting issues that befuddle others.
 Sometimes it can be as "simple" as needing to change a link in an ebook or on a website.
 Sometimes it’s the frustration of having a picture that’s too large or too small.